GoogleCloudPlatform/microservices-demo/README.md

 web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.

-**Google uses this application to demonstrate Kubernetes, GKE, Istio, Stackdriver, gRPC, OpenCensus** and similar cloud-native technologies.
+**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
+The demo app works both locally on your machine, as well as a Kubernetes cluster on Google Cloud Platform.
+It’s **easy to deploy with little to no configuration**.

+If you’re using this demo, please **★Star** this repository to show your interest!

-> **Note to Googlers:** Please fill out the form at [go/microservices-demo](http://go/microservices-demo) if you are using this application.
+> 👓**Note to Googlers:** Please fill out the form at [go/microservices-demo](http://go/microservices-demo) if you are using this application.

 ## Screenshots